elliottwilliams/grunt-colorguard/README.md

 # grunt-colorguard

-> Find and catch color collisions at build time.
+Scan your application's css files for colors that are too-similar and conflict with each other.
+This task will output an error to Grunt's log if there are any color conflicts in the css files passed to it.

+This plugin uses [css-colorguard](https://github.com/SlexAxton/css-colorguard) from SlexAxton in a Grunt task.

 ## Getting Started
-This plugin requires Grunt `~0.4.5`
+This plugin requires Grunt `~0.4.0`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: